Gresham, Norfolk: Church

 The parish church of All Saints is one of 124 round-tower churches in Norfolk.

 The church contains one of the East Anglian seven sacrament fonts, in which there is much interest.
 Scenes represented on it include a baptism, a holy eucharist, and parishioners clustering around a neighbour's deathbed.

 The church was built on a pagan site, and in 1910 the Prehistoric Society of East Anglia was shown an ancient polished axe which had been dug up in the churchyard and a chipped celt which had been built into the church tower.
 Walter Johnson, in Byways in British Archaeology, comments that "Its presence there was probably accidental, but it is well to recall the Breton practice of building stone axes into chimneys to ward off lightning".

 In 1940, the executors of Joseph Cox of Gresham presented Norwich Castle Museum with a prehistoric handled beaker of the Bronze Age which had been found near Gresham.

 Gresham was the site of a famous clerical battle in the 1940s.
 Although it was then seen as an Anglo-Catholic parish, the inside walls of the church are now bare and whitewashed, due to the efforts of the squire of the day, Colonel Batt, who was a determined Protestant, while his parish priest was an Anglo-Catholic.
 The Colonel demanded that all high church decorations be removed, the clergyman refused, and Batt took the matter to a consistory court and won.
 The case became famous, but it was one of the last of its kind.

 The parish registers for the years 1559 to 1969 are held in the Norfolk Record Office at Norwich.

 For centuries, the church had its own rector, but it now shares a clergyman, who lives at West Runton, with neighbouring villages.
 It is still used for religious services, with Morning Prayer at 11 a.m. on the first and third Sundays of each month and Holy Communion (Order 1, Traditional) at the same time on every second and fourth Sunday.

 Parish

 Much of the parish of Gresham belongs to Robert Batt, lord of the manor of eighteen villages.
 The estate at Gresham has been in his family since 1620.

 The village is also the ancestral home of the famous Norfolk family of Gresham, whose members included Sir John Gresham, founder of Gresham's School, and Sir Thomas Gresham, founder of Gresham College and the Royal Exchange.
-The Gresham family moved to Holt in the fifteenth century.
+The Gresham family moved to Holt in the 15th century.
 According to Francis Blomefield in An essay towards a topographical history of the county of Norfolk (1808), James Gresham, the grandfather of Sir John Gresham, was "the son of John Gresham, Gent., of Gresham".